Your most frequent end of financial year questions, and answers

 Posted on: 17 Jul 2024 at 04:01 pm

-Q. How do I claim my car?
+Q. What can I do to claim my vehicle?

 Q. I’ve got no cash.
-What can I do to cover my taxes?
+How do I be able to pay for my tax bills?

-Q. What tax do I be required to pay?
+Q. What amount of tax will I be required to pay?

-Q. Do I have to be GST-registered in the coming year?
+Q. Should I be GST-registered for the next financial year?

-Q. Do I require a stocktake?
+Q. Do I require an inventory?

 Q. Can I do my EOFY taxes myself?